Yasir Arman: Childhood and youth

-SPLM activist
+Political activism

 Arman left the Sudanese Communist Party and joined the SPLM in 1987.
 He became very close to the former leader John Garang.
 Arman was appointed as a military leader and spokesman.

 Yasir Arman was arrested with other leaders in December 2009 after attempting to conduct a demonstration in Khartoum to protest against legislation passed in the parliament of Sudan.

-SPLM-N (al-Agar)

-After the secession of South Sudan, Arman remained in the SPLM-N group in Sudan.
-In the 2017 split of SPLM-N into SPLM-N (Agar) and SPLM-N (al-Hilu), Arman joined the SPLM-N (Agar) faction, becoming its deputy chair.
+After the secession of South Sudan, Arman remained in the SPLM–N group in Sudan.
+In mid-2017, following a split of the SPLM–N into SPLM–N (al-Hilu) and SPLM–N (Agar) over disagreements on secularization, Arman joined the SPLM–N (Agar) and became its deputy chair.
+In August 2022, Arman split "amicably" from the group in August 2022 following disagreements with Agar over the October 2021 coup, forming his own faction known as the Sudan People's Liberation Movement - Revolutionary Democratic Current (SPLM–RDC).

-SPLM-N (Arman)

-As of May 2019, Arman was the deputy chair of SPLM-N (Agar) until he split 'amicably' from the group in August 2022 following disagreements with Agar over the October 2021 coup, to form the SPLM-N (Arman) faction.

 Personal life

 Yasir Arman is married to a daughter of Sultan Deng Majok, one of the sultans of South Sudan, and has four children.